 Latex paint is available in a wide range of colors.
 It comes in different finishes, such as flat, satin, semi-gloss and high-gloss.
 Flat paint is an option for furniture if you want a matte effect, but satin and semi-gloss are more common.
 High-gloss offers the most durability and is the easiest finish to clean.
 Choose your finish based on the desired look and how much use the furniture gets.
 Acrylic paint, unlike latex, is most often sold in small containers for craft use, making it ideal for small details and accents.

 Water-based paints usually feel dry to the touch in a few hours but can take up to 30 days to cure completely.
 Handle the piece with care during that extended curing time.
-Expect to apply between two and four coats of latex or acrylic paint to get full coverage.
+Expect to apply between two and four coats of latex or acrylic paint, using a synthetic bristle brush, to get full coverage.

 Choosing Oil-Based Paint